 The establishment of environmentally-friendly public transportation services has been growing throughout the world, and this is the same in Macau.
-It might be taking our city a little bit longer than other European countries and even some Chinese cities (Shenzhen, Shanghai, Beijing, and Zhuhai have pretty incredible green transportation systems, with bikes, private cars, and entire bus fleets as well), but we are getting there.
+It might be taking our city a little bit longer than other European countries and even some Chinese cities (Shenzhen, Shanghai, Beijing, and Zhuhai have pretty incredible green transportation systems, with bikes, private cars, and the entire bus fleets as well), but we are getting there.

-Although the local government has stated it’s difficult to implement environmentally-friendly buses throughout the whole public transportation system, they have admitted it is an important issue.
-Transmac revealed they’re in the process of renewing its 400-bus fleet and two of them are going to be electric.
+Although the local government has stated it’s difficult to implement environmentally-friendly buses throughout the whole public transportation system, they have admitted that it is an important issue.
+Transmac revealed that they’re in the process of renewing its 400-bus fleet and two of them are going to be electric.

 Lack of land in Macau also makes it difficult to create space for electrical chargers for vehicles, which makes it hard to democratize the use of electric cars or buses.
 Transmac explained their vehicles will have a generator to solve this charging issue.
 TCM is also focusing on environmental issues.
 Henceforth, the company–which already has 14% of its fleet running on natural gas–intends to increase this number in the future.